ipfs-shipyard/ecosystem-dashboard/README.md

 ### [Collabs Packages](https://ipfs.ecosystem-dashboard.com/collabs/packages)

-The [Packages](https://ipfs.ecosystem-dashboard.com/collabs/packages) view is a list of all packages owned by collaborator that have been published from collaborator repositories.
+The [Collabs Packages](https://ipfs.ecosystem-dashboard.com/collabs/packages) view is a list of all packages owned by collaborator that have been published from collaborator repositories.

 For each package it shows:
 - name